-Dear
+Dear :

-We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Lakeland Community College.
-We wanted to provide you with information about the incident, explain the steps that you should take to protect yourself, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Inline Plastics Corp.
+We're writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, inform you about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.